Hop (film): Critical response

-The subplot involving Carlos the Easter Chick was considered to be insensitive to Mexican Americans by one reviewer.
-Peter Debruge of Variety called it "hilariously un-PC".
+The subplot involving Carlos the Easter Chick was considered to be insensitive to Mexican Americans by Jon Shore of Crosswalk, who called the film "so racist it hurts".
 Philip French of The Guardian wrote: "It's a combination of the worst movies about trouble in Santa Claus's north pole toy factory and a version of Charlie and the Chocolate Factory lethally laced with sugar."
 Also writing for The Guardian, Peter Bradshaw gave it one star out of four and called it a "soulless and depressing film, with plasticky production design."